Skip to main content

 What Is the Optimal Exercise Protocol for Testosterone?

 The evidence points overwhelmingly toward resistance training as the most effective form of exercise for stimulating testosterone production.
-The protocol’s efficacy is determined by several key variables ∞ intensity, volume, and recruitment.
+The protocol’s efficacy is determined by several key variables ∞ intensity, volume, and muscle mass recruitment.
 A program designed for hormonal optimization will look significantly different from one designed purely for cardiovascular fitness or endurance.

 • Intensity ∞ This refers to the load being lifted.
 Training with heavier weights that challenge you within a 6-12 repetition range is more effective at stimulating a testosterone response than lifting very light weights for many repetitions.
 The mechanical tension placed on the muscle is a primary trigger for the anabolic hormonal cascade.